CBorowski-dev/docs-operaton-org/content/reference/cmmn11/_index.md

 This page provides an overview of the CMMN 1.1 elements and the current coverage of the process engine.

-The CMMN editor is disabled in recent versions of Camunda Modeler but can be enabled with a feature flag.
-For more context and information on how to enable this feature flag in Camunda Modeler, please see [this forum post](https://forum.camunda.org/t/how-to-access-cmmn-in-the-modeler/25127).
+The CMMN editor is disabled in recent versions of Operaton Modeler but can be enabled with a feature flag.
+For more context and information on how to enable this feature flag in Operaton Modeler, please see [this forum post](https://forum.camunda.org/t/how-to-access-cmmn-in-the-modeler/25127).

 # Coverage